tkikawa/ucn_g4/README.md

 ### ALGLIB

 [ALGLIB](http://www.alglib.net) is used to do 1D and 2D interpolation for field calculations.
-It also provides numerical optimization and integration routines required for the MicroRoughness model for UCN interaction with matter.
 It is included in the repository.

 ### libtricubic